aspose-html/aspose-html-reference-tutorials/content/english/java/converting-html-to-various-image-formats/convert-html-to-bmp/_index.md

 1. Java Development Environment: Make sure you have Java installed on your system.
 You can download Java from [here](https://www.java.com/download/).

 2. Aspose.HTML for Java Library: You'll need to have the Aspose.HTML for Java library.
-If you haven't already, you can obtain it from the [official download page](https://releases.aspose.com/html/java/).
+If you haven't already, you can obtain it from the [download page](https://releases.aspose.com/html/java/).

 3. Integrated Development Environment (IDE): Choose an IDE of your preference.
 IntelliJ IDEA, Eclipse, or any other Java-compatible IDE will do.